Punktum-dk/epp-service-specification/README.md

 ![Diagram of EPP proces for EPP renew domain][epp-renew-domain]

-- The provided expiration date has to be equal to the current expiration date or we return: `2306`
-- The new expiration date has to be lower than the current expiration date + 5 years, returning: `2306`.
-The current expiration date is available via the [info domain](#info-domain) command as `domain:exDate`.
-- .

-The sub-proces called, can be depicted as follows:

-![Diagram of DKH sub-proces for EPP renew domain][dkh-renew-domain]

 | Return Code  | Description |
 | ------------ | ------------ |
 | 2005 | Syntax of the command is not correct |